psu-sleic/policies/sops/sleic-3T-sops-revised.md

 7. *Do you wear glasses or contacts?*

-	*Contacts are recommended over glasses if you have them.
+	*Contacts are recommended over glasses.
 If you do not have contacts, please bring a copy of your prescription.
 We will need to fit you with MR compatible glasses.*

 	*The vision correction provided will be as close as possible to your prescription, but please keep in mind that astigmatism cannot be corrected.*